dortania/OpenCore-Legacy-Patcher/docs/ACCEL.md

 * [Install macOS 11.2.3 20D91](https://archive.org/details/install-mac-os-11.2.3-20-d-91)

-## Unable to achieve GPU Acceleration on 2011 15" and 17" MacBook Pros
+## Achieving GPU Acceleration on 2011 15" and 17" MacBook Pros

-Currently OpenCore Legacy Patcher doesn't have support for the TeraScale 2 series dGPUs found in the 15" and 17" models.
-Currently the best way to achieve graphics acceleration is to simply disable the dGPU and force the iGPU always.
+Currently, OpenCore Legacy Patcher has support for GPUs based on the AMD/ATI TeraScale 2 architecture.
+This includes the AMD/ATI HD 5000 and HD 6000 desktop graphics cards found in many Macs.
+To enable the functionality of these, a setting in the "5.
+Patcher Settings" menu for enabling TeraScale 2 graphics acceleration needs to be set to yes.
+However, the reason this is not enabled by default is because some systems with TeraScale 2 GPUs may experience strobing of the image/colours on screen.
+This can result in seizures to users sensitive to these flashing effects, so proceed at your own risk.
+On MacBook Pro 2011 15" and 17" however, there are fortunately no strobing effects.
+With the setting enabled, the "3.
+Post-Install Volume Patch" menu will now allow you to install the TeraScale 2 patches.

-The best way to achieve this is to boot Recovery (or Single User Mode if the dGPU refuses to function at all) and run the following command:
+Due to the widespread TeraScale 2 GPU failures on MacBook 2011 15" and 17", a command can be run that temporarily disables them and switches over to the integrated Intel HD 3000 graphics.
+To run the command, boot into Recovery (or Single User Mode if the dGPU is experiencing issues like green lines or image corruption) and run the following line in the Terminal:

 ```sh
 nvram FA4CE28D-B62F-4C99-9CC3-6815686E30F9:gpu-power-prefs=%01%00%00%00
 ```

-This will disable the dGPU and allow graphics acceleration in Big Sur.
-Note that external display outputs are directly routed to the dGPU and therefore can no longer be used.
-Solutions such as a [DisplayLink Adapters](https://www.displaylink.com/products/usb-adapters) can work around this limitation.
+This will disable the dGPU and the graphics processing will occur on the Intel HD 3000 integrated graphics processor instead.
+Note that external display outputs are directly routed to the dGPU and therefore can not be used while it's disabled.
+Solutions such as a [DisplayLink Adapter](https://www.displaylink.com/products/usb-adapters) can work around this limitation.